 - (1) We offer products on a "right to use" basis pursuant to a license that restricts the use of the products to a designated number of devices, users or both.
 We also rely on copyright laws and on "shrink wrap" and electronic licenses that are not physically signed by the end user.
 Copyright protection may be unavailable under the laws of certain countries and the enforceability of "shrink wrap" and electronic licenses has not been conclusively determined in all jurisdictions. - (2) We offer products under a SaaS or on-demand model, where hosted software is provided on demand to customers, generally through a web browser.
-The use of these products is governed by the enterprise licensing terms of associated with these products.
+The use of these products is governed by either the online terms of use or an enterprise licensing agreement associated with the product.